ss2552/Guide_3DS/docs/fr_FR/installing-boot9strap-(super-skaterhax).md

     - If you get a [warning](/images/screenshots/skaterhax/country-change-notice.png) that says you will lose access to Nintendo Network ID features, you can safely select OK to continue

 9. Select the following options according to your console's region ([image](/images/screenshots/skaterhax/skater-lang.png))
-    - USA: United States, Do Not Set
+    - USA: First select United States, then select Do Not Set
-    - EUR: United Kingdom, Do Not Set
+    - EUR: First select United Kingdom, then select Do Not Set
-    - JPN: 日本, 設定しない
+    - JPN: First select 日本, then select 設定しない
-    - KOR: 대한민국, 설정하지 않음
+    - KOR: First select 대한민국, then select 설정하지 않음

 10. Navigate to "Date & Time"

-11. Set "Today's Date" and "Current Time" to the current date and time in your timezone
+11. Set "Today's Date" and "Current Time" to the current date and time

 12. Exit System Settings